sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 There are per-game customizable (through simple text files) correspondences from Wiimote keys to Spectrum keys.

+**This version is adjusted for using on a ESP32 Devkit with custom pin connection to VGA, PS/2 and audio**

 Please watch the [project video on YouTube](https://youtu.be/ROthljwC5OA) (spanish audio, english subtitles).

 If you have a LilyGo TTGo VGA32, please check the [lilygo-ttgo-vga32 branch](https://github.com/dcrespo3d/ZX-ESPectrum-Wiimote/tree/lilygo-ttgo-vga32).